Leslie Bowles: Return to Australia

+His submission for the 1926 Henry Lawson Memorial design competition was judged second to that of G. W. Lambert.
+Despite this disappointment, Bowles completed his model, which he showed to the Lawson Society in April 1928.
+Progress on Lambert's statuary group had not stalled — cast in bronze in England, it was installed in The Domain, Sydney, and unveiled on 28 July 1931.

 Work

 He started work in Mackennal's studio.
 After the war he worked and exhibited in England.
-Later in the Twenties in Australia, William Leslie Bowles was employed at Melbourne Exhibition Building on the Australian War Memorial.
+Later in the Twenties in Australia, Bowles was employed at Melbourne Exhibition Building on the Australian War Memorial.
 In 1926 he had become a member of the Royal Society of British Sculptors.
 He became mainly connected with the design of large monuments, nevertheless he was also invited to design Australian coins and medals.

 Bowles designed the sculpture of Sir John Monash which stands at the Shrine of Remembrance in Melbourne.
 He designed several sculptures at the Australian War Memorial in Canberra, including the Man with the donkey (a tribute to John Simpson and his donkey).
 He designed the memorial for the 9th Battalion (AIF) in the crypt of Brisbane's Anzac Square.
-Bowles designed decorative bronze window panels for the Queensland Commonwealth Bank Building in Queen Street, Brisbane (built 1927-1930) with his work depicting the trinity images of Industry, Agriculture and Commerce.
+Bowles designed decorative bronze window panels for the Queensland Commonwealth Bank Building in Queen Street, Brisbane (built 1927–1930) with his work depicting the trinity images of Industry, Agriculture and Commerce.
 He designed sculptures of "Diana and her hounds" and others for Fitzroy Gardens in Melbourne in 1935.
 He designed the King George V memorial in Melbourne.
 He designed engravings for Australian banknotes released in 1953.